What happens after I have completed the online Will process?

 You can consider joining our storage membership to store your Will with us for a small fixed yearly fee.
 This would include yearly reminders, so you can keep your estate plan up to date and would free you from the possibility of loosing the original documents.

-- HK will
+- Singapore will process

 - online will process